Prediabetes is when blood glucose (sugar) levels in your blood are higher than normal, but not high enough to be diagnosed with diabetes.

 Insulin helps your body to change sugars and starches into energy.
 Your blood glucose levels increase when your body isn't making enough insulin or insulin isn't working as effectively as it has in the past.

-Approximately 1 in 3 adults in North Carolina has prediabetes.
+Approximately 1 in 3 adults in the United States has prediabetes.
 There are no symptoms of prediabetes.
 Many people find out they have prediabetes when they go to a health care professional and have their blood glucose tested.

 Risk factors for prediabetes include: